department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

       <div class="expander-content-inner usa-alert-text">
         <p>We offer many programs and services to support Veterans who are homeless or at risk of becoming homeless—including free health care and, in some cases, free limited dental care.
 Find the support you need:  </p>
         <ul>
-          <li>Contact your local VA medical center for help getting connected with services you may qualify for in your community. <a href="/facilities/">Find the nearest VA medical center</a>.</li>
+          <li>Get help connecting with services you may qualify for in your community.
+          <a href="/facilities/">Find the nearest VA medical center</a>.</li>
           <li>Call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.</li>
+          <li>Get job-placement help.
+          <a href=//www.va.gov/homeless/cec-contacts.asp">Find a Community Employment Coordinator (CEC) in your area</a>.</li>

+          **Are you in immediate crisis?**
-          <li><a href="https://www.veteranscrisisline.net/ChatTermsOfService.aspx?account=Homeless%20Veterans%20Chat">Chat online with a trained VA staff member</a>.</li>
+          <a href="https://www.veteranscrisisline.net/ChatTermsOfService.aspx?account=Homeless%20Veterans%20Chat">Chat online with a trained VA staff member</a>.</li>
         </ul>
-      <p>We can also connect you with other non-VA resources in your community.</p>
+        We can also connect you with other non-VA resources in your area.

       <p><b>If you’re a female Veteran,</b> you can contact your local VA medical center and ask for the Women Veterans Program Manager for help getting housing, health care, and other benefits. <a href="/facilities/">Contact your closest VA medical center</a>.</p>

   </div>